tsnuk/trade-AId-multimodal-transformer/examples/README.md

 - Training completes quickly (~30-60 seconds on CPU)
 - Shows the complete training workflow
 - Demonstrates evaluation metrics output
+- Metrics will show limited learning due to small dataset size

 ## For Production Use